instatetragrammaton/Patches/Surge Synth Team/Surge XT/README.md

 # Downloading single patches

 Github tries to make sense of the .fxp files and helpfully shows them as a huge text file with a single line.
-This is of course not the way to go.\
+This is not really useful.

 To download a single patch, click the "Raw" button on the righthand side of the screen.